 Hedge funds can be highly illiquid, are not required to provide periodic pricing or valuation information to investors, and often charge high fees that can erode performance.
 Additionally, they may involve complex tax structures and delays in distributing tax information.
 While hedge funds may appear similar to mutual funds, they are not necessarily subject to the same regulatory requirements as mutual funds.

 Private equity investments are ownership or interest in an entity that is not publicly listed or traded.
 Qualified individual investors and institutions typically access private equity through investments in a private equity fund that raises capital from individuals and institutions to make investments in private companies.
 Private equity funds are typically structured as Partnerships where each investor is a Limited Partner (LP) and a professional manager acts as the General Partner (GP).
 Some of the most common private equity fund strategies include distressed, leveraged buyout, venture capital, private credit and real estate.

-Conflicts- Private equity firms often have interests that are in conflict with the funds they manage and, by extension, the limited partners invested in the funds.
+Private equity firms often have interests that are in conflict with the funds they manage and, by extension, the limited partners invested in the funds.
 Private equity firms may be managing multiple private equity funds as well as a number of portfolio companies.
 The funds typically pay the private equity firm for advisory services.
 In addition, the portfolio companies may also pay the private equity firm for services such as managing and monitoring the portfolio company.
 Affiliates of the private equity firm may also play a role as service providers to the funds or the portfolio companies.
-As fiduciaries, advisers must make full disclosure of all conflicts of interest between themselves and the funds they manage in order to get informed consent.
+As fiduciaries, private equity firms when providing advisory services must make full disclosure of all conflicts of interest between themselves and the funds they manage in order to get informed consent.